OFFM-MCAB/federalfinancialmanagement/data-elements.md

 Do you have questions about the process for giving feedback?
 Call into our Office Hours Hosted by the Results-Oriented for Accountability Grants CAP Goal Team to ask any questions you may have.
-* November 29, Time TBD
+* November 29, Time 11:30am-12:30pm
-* December 6, Time TBD
+* December 6, Time 1:00pm-2:00pm
 * December 13, Time TBD

-To join an Office Hour Session use the following number:
+To join a virtual Office Hour Session use the following number:
 * 1-866-928-2008; 8514834#
+* Submit questions via live chat at www.meet.gsa.gov/grantsfibf

 <script type="text/javascript">
 	$(document).ready(function() {